7 DIY Home Security Projects

 1. Brighten Your Exterior

 Protect your home from unwanted visitors with a floodlight camera or motion-activated lights.
-This simple solution will ward off any intruders that may be lurking in the shadows, making it harder for burglars to sneak up on your home unnoticed.
-Additionally, when you’re out of town these lights can be set on an automatic timer for added security.
+This simple solution will keep intruders away.
+It becomes more difficult for intruders to approach your house unnoticed.
+Additionally, you can set these lights on an automatic timer for added security when you’re out of town.

 3. Install a Home Security System